xvoron/thesis/sb/sb.md

 - PCA transform data to lower dimension, some useful information can be lost.
 - It's look like ANOVA has better performance

+* [X] Anova vs PCA:
+    * [X] It's clear that ANOVA performance is much much better reduce number of features.

 = Encoder =
 On encoder data using all (48) features, 100 % can be achieved.
 Data has a